Skip to content

 Working with new technologiesCurriculum

-They learn to code using child friendly languages such as Scratch and Swift Playground.
-Knowledge is built up year-on-year, challenging their thinking and problem solving skills to create and develop some complex games.
+In Programming, children learn to code using child friendly languages such as Scratch and Logo.
 Using Lego WeDo, children can even build and then code their very own Lego robot with a distance and tilt sensor, to solve real world problems.
-Children collect scientific data and use technology to draw and analyse graphs.
-They learn to film and then edit their own videos and also take and edit photos using a green screen.
+We also code Micro:bits to help us with our cross curricula learning, such as in Science.

 At St. John’s, we recognise the importance of Computing being an integral part of learning in all subjects.